PATHWAYS TO COLLEGE & CAREER READINESS

 A Career Cluster is a grouping of occupations and broad industries based on commonalities.
 Within each career cluster, there are multiple career pathways that represent a common set of skills and knowledge, both academic and technical, necessary to pursue a full range of career opportunities within that pathway – ranging from entry level to management, including technical and professional career specialties.
 Based on the skills sets taught, all CTE courses are aligned with one or more career clusters and career pathways.

-Career Clusters Academic and Career Plans of Study; Virginia’s Best Practices (PPT)
+Career Clusters Academic and Career Plans of Study; Virginia’s Best Practices-This is a PowerPoint document.
+(PPT)

 This PowerPoint presentation describes the integration of career clusters into the career exploration and preparation process in Virginia (updated December 2012).
 NOTE: this is a large file that will take time to download.